Western Dental Cleaning Cost in 2026: Free Exam Promo Pricing

 |---|---|---|---|

-| New patient exam + X-rays (promo) | D0150 + D0274 | Free or $1 | Cleaning charged separately |
+| New patient exam + X-rays (promo) | D0150 + D0274 | Free (advertised) | No-insurance patients only; cleaning charged separately |

 | Routine adult cleaning | D1110 | $89-$169 | PPO insurance $0 OOP |